irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Plans/Advanced_Organizer-LESSON_NAME.md

 | 03   | Generalize New Information        | Topic_Goes_Here |
 |      |           |                 |
 _Generalize New Information (GNI) Instructor Centered_
-1. _Go over visual graphic on the speed of cracking passwords_
+1. _Go over the visual graphic on the speed of cracking passwords_
 2. _Compare and contrast the previous guidance for creating complex passwords_
 3. _Demonstrate how secure and memorable passphrases are_